UPDATED JUNE 15, 2026

 This is David.
 He’s a typical Analytical buyer, which means he’s more thoughtful and less emotional in his purchasing decisions.

 David likes to analyse data and compare products/services against each other.
-He takes his time and does his research before making a purchase and will want to have all the relevant information before he buys.
+He takes his time and does his research before making a purchase and will want to have all the relevant information before he decides.

 He’s less concerned with building relationships and likes to get straight down to business, so he prefers a more direct style with a focus on facts, figures and quantifiable information.